Bülent Ecevit: Foreign policy

 Bülent Ecevit was a strong opponent of the invasion of Iraq by the US, though he allowed American planes to use bases in Turkey for their air patrols over Northern Iraq.
-Even still, he criticized American sanctions on Iraqi civilians, which he said caused needless suffering.
+Even still, he criticized American sanctions on Iraq, which he said caused needless suffering.

-Ecevit maintained Turkey's close relationship with Israel, but denounced the IDF's raid on the Jenin refugee camp as "genocide" which he later said was meant against both Israel and Fatah.
+Ecevit maintained Turkey's relationship with Israel, but denounced the IDF's raid on the Jenin refugee camp as "genocide" which he later said was meant against both Israel and Fatah.

 İsmail Cem achieved a period of rapprochement with Greece after relations were at an all-time low following the Öcalan affair.

 Health concerns and government collapse

 Rumors about Bülent Ecevit's ill health were confirmed when he was taken to Başkent University Ankara Hospital on 4 May, 2002, which became a source of national anxiety.
 He was taken out of the hospital by Rahşan and brought to their home when his condition worsened.
 Bülent rested at home, but was taken back to the hospital.
-Rahşan shared her doubts about her husbands treatment with public during this period.
+Rahşan shared her doubts about her husband's treatment with public during this period.
 Her allegations were denied, but the issue was brought up again in the Ergenekon trials in the following years.

 Discussions came to the fore whether Ecevit could continue governing while incapacitated.
 Nine deputies from the DSP issued a statement on 25 June, demanding "to lead a life without Ecevit under the leadership of Ecevit".
 Another group of DSP deputies, who made a press statement on behalf of him on 5 July, openly criticized Deputy Prime Minister Hüsamettin Özkan, one of the closest names to Ecevit.
 On 7 July, Bahçeli withdrew support from the coalition, and called for early elections.
 The next day, Özkan resigned, which was followed by the resignation of several ministers and half of DSP's parliamentary group, with most of them joining the New Turkey Party, founded by foreign minister Cem.
 With the resignations, the coalition government lost its numerical support in the parliament.
 A summit held on 16 July between the leaders of the coalition government resulted in the decision to hold early elections on 3 November 2002.
 In the vote held in parliament on at the end of July, 449 out of 514 deputies voted to hold an early election.

 Allegations of corruption, the economic crisis, as well as Ecevit's poor health resulted in DSP facing electoral wipeout in the 2002 general election, attaining only 1.2% of the vote and losing all of its MPs.
 The Justice and Development Party (AKP) entered parliament with a comfortable majority and governs Turkey to this day.
-In a press conference held on 22 May 2004 Ecevit announced Zeki Sezer as his successor to DSP, and resigned as chairman.
-He officially left active politics in that summer, and devoted his remaining years to writing.
+In a press conference held on 25 July 2004 Ecevit announced Zeki Sezer as his successor to DSP, and resigned as chairman.
+He officially left active politics in summer, and devoted his remaining years to writing.